<<< DIY Campervan Mini Projects

 ‘Single zone’ fridges can be used as a fridge OR freezer, while ‘dual zone’ fridges have two compartments, and can be used as a fridge AND freezer.

 Some Brass Monkey fridges include a battery compartment, to house an optional built-in battery.
-(I also like the Brass Monkey fridge’s handles and roller wheels!)
+(I also like the Brass Monkey fridge’s handle and roller wheels!)

-Also check that your fridge has a 230V AC adaptor (sometimes optional) – handy if you camp on a powered site, or for using your portable fridge as an additional home fridge at Christmas!
+Also check that your fridge has a 230V AC adaptor included (sometimes an optional extra) – handy if you camp on a powered site, or for using your portable fridge as an additional home fridge at Christmas!

 Fridge options: Adventure Kings | Brass Monkey | Anaconda (Dune)